STCA BREEDER REFERRAL CHAIR

-1. Arrange for the transfer of all existing materials, hard copy and all
+- Arrange for the transfer of all existing materials, hard copy and all files, including pending requests.

-b.
-Filing system to assure efficient and timely response for handling
+b Filing system to assure efficient and timely response for handling requests.

-d.
-Suggested use of an Excel spread sheet to track and record all serious inquiries.
-Use categories when info is available such as names, address, phone and email of prospective buyers, along with date of inquiry, preferences for sex and color, pet or show.
-One column can be devoted to outcome, and from whom dog was obtained from.
+c Suggested use of an Excel spread sheet or ledgerto track and record all serious inquiries.
+Use categories when info is available such as name, address, phone and email of prospective buyer, along with date of inquiry, preferences for sex and color, pet or show.

-f.
-Make reports to STCA Board when requested.
+e Make reports to STCA Board as requested.

 The following descriptions are suggestions for the Chair to think about when working with inquiries.